 The data exposed by the transaction and locking tables

 glimpse into fast-changing data.
-This is not like other (user)
+This is not like user tables,

-tables, where the data changes only when application-initiated
+where the data changes only when application-initiated updates

-updates occur.
-The underlying data is internal system-managed
+occur.
+The underlying data is internal system-managed data, and

 For performance reasons, and to minimize the chance of